hashbangcode/hashbangcode_views_examples/README.md

 ## Display Modes

-A view that demonstrates the different types of display modes available.
+A View that demonstrates the different types of display modes available.
+The display modes are as follows.

 ### Page Display